About

 Examining the changing perceptions amongst non-DAR members in response to the research.

-After watching Professor Henry Louis Gates Jr.’s PBS special “African American Lives”, Reisha began searching for her African roots but instead discovered family ties to Thomas Jefferson’s aunt, Mary Jefferson, mother of Revolutionary War patriot William Turpin, which led her to join the DAR and assume a leadership position within the organization.
+After watching Professor Henry Louis Gates Jr.’s PBS special “African American Lives”, Reisha began searching for her African roots but instead discovered family ties from her Revolutionary War patriot Thomas Turpin to President Thomas Jefferson’s grandfather through an enslaved woman named Mary, which led her to join the DAR and assume a leadership position within the organization.

 The DAR states that it does not officially keep records on the race of its members however, Reisha is the first black state officer in Maryland and only one of four known African American state officers in the history of the 125+ year old, 180,000-member society.
 It is also estimated that as a former regent (leader) of the Harmony Hall chapter, Reisha was one out of ten African American chapter regents, out of over 3,000 chapters, in the history of the DAR.
 At 39 years of age, Reisha was the youngest known African American to ever hold the position.
 Additionally, Reisha has been credited with saving her chapter from having to disband by instituting and leading an intensive revitalization effort which reengaged existing members as well as attracted prospective members.